 The correct way to dispose of grease if you're not recycling your oil for future use is to put it in the trash can.
 Do not do this when it's still hot.
 Let the oil or grease cool and solidify, and then transfer it to a container that can be disposed of.
 If the container isn't full, hang onto it for the next grease removal to cut down on garbage.
 Place the full container in a plastic bag to prevent any spills, and throw it away.

 Why Trust The Spruce Eats?

-Carrie Honaker is a food writer who has an unnatural love for crispy on the outside, soft on the inside homemade corn fritters.
+Carrie Honaker is a food writer who has a love for crispy on the outside, soft on the inside homemade corn fritters.
 As a restaurateur and avid home cook, she knows the importance of finding the right tool for the right job.
 She loves her Hiware Spider for plucking those golden-brown fritters out with minimal oil residue and maximum crunch.
 Her work has appeared in many publications. including Bon Appetit, Allrecipes, and Wine Enthusiast.